 - Your address

-- Your driver’s licence number and jurisdiction of issuance
+- Your driver’s license number and jurisdiction of issuance

 - The name of your insurer